 When a child enrolls in a tennis school at a club, he or she begins a new experience, in which he or she has the chance to discover him or herself and to see how much he or she is capable of.

 Being young is a wonderful time in life, as having fun is the priority.
 It is important that adults understand this concept, so as not to discard the spontaneous joy that arises from children’s hearts.
-That joy is not conditioned yet by “pressure;” it is simply linked to the pleasure of playing.
-This is a crucial point for a child, as a happy child today will become the happy player of tomorrow.
+That joy is not conditioned yet by “pressure;” it is simply linked to the pleasure of playing tennis.
+This is a crucial point for a child, as a happy child today will become the happy tennis player of tomorrow.

 Coach Guillermo Minutella